mabragor/cl-matchstick/README.md

   * MATCH-P pattern thing -- simply returns T if THING matches PATTERN, NIL otherwise.

 Again, for examples of usage see CL-VHDL, emitting branch (and hopefully soon master branch as well).

+Gotchas:

+  * codewalking of special forms (COLLECT-UNTIL, CDR etc) is done via comparing names of symbols using STRING=, not symbols themselves.
+This is done so as not to export names like "CDR" -- this causes name-conflicts all the time.
+Thus, if symbol is in any package (except KEYWORD) and STRING= to CDR, then it's treated as a "special" form inside the pattern.